But the real danger is silence.

 Our Mission

 More than 75% of eating disorders start in childhood.
-Since the pandemic, hospitalizations have soared — and more school-aged kids, some as young as pre-puberty, are now being diagnosed.
+Since the pandemic hospitalizations have soared.
+Kids as young as pre-puberty are being diagnosed.
 And yet…

-Meanwhile, kids are bombarded with weight-loss messages from media, influencers, and even family.
-Too many suffer in silence because they don’t ‘look’ sick enough to be noticed.
-The good news is: we can notice sooner — before unhealthy patterns get hardwired in.
+Kids are bombarded with weight-loss messages from media, influencers, even family.
+Too many will struggle in silence because they don’t look sick.

 The weight of growing up in a biased culture.